hughbien/homeostasis/README.md

 cross-page access.

 Note that `:path` is automatically assigned if left blank.
-Its value will be the production path to the page.
-If the trailing slash plugin is included, the `html` extension will be lost.
+Its value will be the public path to the page.

 Trailing Slash
 ==============